 Exploring Alternatives

 Not every man wants to rely solely on medication.
-Lifestyle changes, natural supplements, and even pelvic floor exercises are gaining attention as complementary treatments.
+Lifestyle changes, natural supplements, and even pelvic floor exercises are gaining attention as complementary approaches.
 Building core strength and reducing abdominal pressure through exercise may also contribute to improved sexual health outcomes over time.

 Busting the Myths